xando/buzzy/docs/index.rst

 .. function:: buzzy.render.markdown(target, source)

-   Renderer class to render file from a markdown markup.
+   Renderer class to render file from a markdown markup. **markdown** package is required

    :param target: name of the destination file
    :param source: for source of the markup file